Financial-Times/origami/components/o-forms/README.md

 </div>
 ```

-Toggles have an inverse theme.
-Set `o-forms-field--inverse` on the field element to use the inverse theme on a dark background.
+Toggles support 2 themes.
+- inverse: For a toggle on a dark background.
+Set `o-forms-field--inverse` on the field element.
+- white: For a toggle on a white background.
+Set `o-forms-field--white` on the field element.

 ##### Checkbox inputs with description